Troubleshooting guide for your Impulse Heat Sealer :

+10. Did the light timer come on?

 The micro switch activates the light on the timer.
-If the light does not come on while attempting to make a seal, then the timer unit may be in need of replacement.
-This is assuming that there is electrical at the outlet and the machine is plugged into a wall socket and the power cable is in good condition.
+If the light does not come on while attempting to heat and seal, then the timer unit may be in need of replacement.
+This is assuming that there is electricity at the outlet and the machine is plugged into a wall socket and the power cable is in good condition.

 11. Are all surfaces clear of residue?

 Always ensure that the sealer surfaces are clear and free of any residue and contamination.

 All spare parts are available from our Service Team and can be sent to you via overnight delivery if required.
 Please call our Service Team on (03) 9428 1652

 For further details or to speak with a sales consultant: